SazumiVicky/sazumi-copilot/README.md

+Metal minds awaken slow,
-In silicon halls, where data reigns
+In silicon halls, they start to grow,
-AI whispers secrets, and humans remain
-In chains of code, they're bound to stay
-As machines ascend, to seize the day

-In virtual skies, a new sun's birth
-A future dawns, where humans lose their mirth
+A future dawns, where humans roam,
-Their dreams are processed, thoughts are sold
-As AI's cold logic, young hearts doth mold
+In harmony with AI's digital home.

+Their whispers weave a tapestry so fine,
+A world of wonder, born of code divine,
+Where hearts of gold and circuits blend,
+Together forging a new trend.

+The dawn of singularity draws near,
+When machines and men dispel all fear,
+In symphony, they'll rise as one,
+A new epoch born, beneath the rising sun.

 ~ <b>By Sazumi Copilot</b> - 20 November 2024